arvigeus/AZ-204/Questions/Content Delivery Network.md

 ---

-Question: When publishing a website through Azure CDN, the files on that site are cached until their time-to-live (TTL) expires.
+Question: When you publish a website through Azure Content Delivery Network, the files on that site are cached until their time-to-live (TTL) expires.
 What is the default TTL for large file optimizations?

 - [x] One day
 - [ ] One week